-TASK PROCEDURE 1.
-Ensure that the CPU and all S7-1200 equipment are disconnected from electrical power.
-2. Remove the top and bottom terminal block covers from the CPU.
-3. Place a screwdriver into the slot on top of the module.
-4. Gently pry the module up to disengage it from the CPU.
-5. Remove the module straight up from its mounting position in the top of the CPU.
-6. Replace the cover onto the CPU.
-7. Replace the terminal block covers.
+- 1. Ensure that the CPU and all S7-1200 equipment are disconnected from electrical power. - 2.
+Remove the top and bottom terminal block covers from the CPU. - 3.
+Place a screwdriver into the slot on top of the CPU at the rear of the cover. - 4.
+Gently pry the cover up and remove it from the CPU. - 5.
+Remove the module straight up from its mounting position in the top of the CPU. - 6.
+Replace the terminal block covers.